 What Flours Can Be Mixed Together

 All-purpose flour can be mixed with just about any flour.
 This is the flour that most household kitchens have in the pantry.
 Many yeast bread recipes do call for all-purpose flour.
-So if you making bread and run out of bread flour then yes you can add all-purpose flour to make up the difference.
+So if you are making bread and run out of bread flour, then yes, you can add all-purpose flour to make up the difference.

 The same with pastry flour.
 I was making pie crust and ran out of pastry flour.
 So I just added all-purpose flour.
 The pie crust came out just fine.